experiencedft/defacto/README.md

 * Assignment of a given URL to a random selection of users
 * Users can assess new items in their queue for 48 hours
 * The extension popup displays a random assessment for the current tab's URL if one exists
+* The identity of the assessor is kept secret from the users

 There is no curation mechanism, there are some bugs, and the UI is *really* bad.
 We are aware of that.
 This is just a modest beginning.